-In this tutorial, we will deep dive into (Java Database Connectivity) JDBC in Java.
+In this tutorial, we will deep dive into (Java Database Connectivity) JDBC Architecture in Java Programming.
 We will learn what JDBC is and know its types in detail.
 We will also cover JDBC architecture and prerequisites for learning JDBC.

 The term JDBC is an abbreviation for Java Database Connectivity.
 It is a built-in API available in Java that is used to connect with databases and execute queries.
 JDBC is specifically available in JavaSE.